UBECarduino/RFID/README.md

-# Arduino code for RFID+Arduino+UBEC smart lighting system
+# Arduino code for "RFID+Arduino+UBEC" smart lighting system

 1.PN532 folder and PN532_HSU folder are Arduino libraries for PN532.